Garden of the Gods Elopement Guide

 Even if this park is a go-to location for anyone seeking an outing in the Colorado Springs area, it’s still an underrated elopement destination.
 If you’re wondering why you should elope in the Garden of the Gods, look no further:

 • It’s Free.
-If you’re hoping to save on a big wedding by going for a more intimate ceremony, the Garden of the Gods should fit perfectly into your budget.
+Hoping to save on a big wedding by going for a more intimate ceremony?
+The Garden of the Gods should fit perfectly into your budget.
 That’s because entrance to the park is 100% free of charge.
 Perfect whether it’s just the two of you or you’re bringing along a crew of guests!

-• Celebrate Nearby.
-While the picnic area of the park may not be ideal for a reception– especially because there is no alcohol allowed–there are plenty of nearby places to host a party!
-You’ll find several Airbnbs near the Garden of the Gods, or make the quick drive into town to celebrate at one of Colorado Spring’s restaurants.
+• You Can Celebrate Nearby.
+While the picnic area of the park may not be ideal for a reception—especially because there is no alcohol allowed—there are plenty of nearby places to host a party!
+You’ll find several Airbnbs near the Garden of the Gods, or you can also make the quick drive into town to celebrate at one of Colorado Springs’ restaurants.

-• Choose Your Views.
-Whether you’d rather elope to the dramatic outline of mountains, underneath Ponderosa pines, or against the ethereal Mars-like scenery of Garden of the Gods’ red rocks, this park offers it all.
+• You Get to Choose Your Views.
+Whether you’d rather have a Garden of the Gods wedding with the dramatic backdrop of mountains, exchange vows underneath Ponderosa pines, or sign your marriage certificate against the ethereal Mars-like scenery of Garden of the Gods’ red rocks, it’s all available in this one park.

 • It’s Wheelchair Accessible.
-Thanks to plenty of parking areas, flat paths, and wheelchair ramps, you can accommodate your needs or those of your guests with a Garden of the Gods elopement.
+Thanks to plenty of parking areas, flat paths, and wheelchair ramps, you can accommodate your needs or those of your guests at a Garden of the Gods elopement.

 • It’s Breathtakingly Beautiful.
 Ok, the most compelling reason to elope in the Garden of the Gods?
 It provides absolutely captivating scenery year-round.
 Craggy red rocks, toppling boulders, green hillsides, and mountains on the horizon make this the ideal spot for your special occasion.
 Plus, your elopement photos will look like something out of a travel magazine…